for Loop in Java

 }

-Multiple Initialization & Update
+Multiple Initialization and Update Expressions

 for (int i = 1, j = 5; i <= j; i++, j--) {